 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Heidelberg is stuated at an altitude of 116 m on the river Neckar, where the river leaves the Odenwald mountains and enters the plains of the river Rhine.
+Heidelberg is stuated at an elevation of 116 m on the river Neckar, where the river leaves the Odenwald mountains and enters the plains of the river Rhine.
 Heidelberg itself was first mentioned in 1196, but Handschuhsheim (Hantscuhesheim) and Neuenheim, today part of Heidelberg, had already been mentioned in 765 AD.
 For centuries, Heidelberg was the splendid residence of the Electors of the Palatinate (Pfalz).
 The university, the first in Germany and the third of German-speaking faculty after Prague and Vienna, founded by Elector Ruprecht I in 1386, became the second most important factor for the historical importance of the town.
 The industrial development only started after the opening of the railway line from Heidelberg to Mannheim in 1840.
 During World War II, Heidelberg luckily suffered only little damage.
 Today, Heidelberg has a population of about 139,000 inhabitants and is one of the centres of Northern Baden-Württemberg.

 The famous castle [left] goes back to a medieval castle which came into possession of Duke Ludwig I of Bavaria in 1225 when he became count palatine of the Palatinate in 1225.